-The first method of individual income tax reform is through reduction of the number of tax brackets.
-The number of applicable tax brackets will be reduced from 7 to 3, with remaining brackets of 10%, 25% and 35%.
+The first method of individual income tax reform is through the reduction of the number of tax brackets.
+The number of applicable tax brackets will be reduced from 7 to 3, with remaining brackets of 10%, 25%, and 35%.
 However, the specific income thresholds for each bracket are still to be determined.
 At the current time, the most important aspect of this specific change is the reduction of the highest individual tax rate from 39.6% to 35%.

 Additionally, the proposed tax reform references the following items which will have a direct impact on individual taxpayers:

 - The standard deduction will be doubled from $12,700 to $25,400.
 This change will eliminate the need for many taxpayers to itemize deductions.

 - Repeal of the 3.8% net investment income tax.

 - Additional provisions to be provided for child and dependent care expenses.
 Since the current Code already has many provisions for child care, it appears that the Administration will focus on addressing issues related to the cost of such care.

 - Repeal of the “death” tax.
 However, the outline gave no indication regarding the tax on lifetime transfers.

 The Administration also intends to alleviate taxes on businesses by cutting the corporate tax rate from 35% to 15%.
 Although unclear, the plan seems to indicate that this lower rate would also be applicable to small and medium-sized pass-through entities.